University Hospital Crosshouse

 national Cochlear Implant Service.
 It is the main Accident and

-Emergency Centre for North Ayrshire.
+Emergency Centre for East and North Ayrshire.

 The UNICEF-accredited Ayrshire